himanshujoshitech/Netflix_SQL_Project/README.md

 GROUP BY category;
 ```

-✅ Insight: Classify content by presence of violent keywords in descriptions and count per category.
+✅ **Insight**: Classify content by presence of violent keywords in descriptions and count per category.

 ## 🧠 Key Skills Demonstrated